 At Cohen Dowd Quigley, the betterment of our community is a priority.
-We are honored to be involved with many charitable organizations.
+We are honored to be involved with many charitable organizations seeking to attain this objective.

-CDQ is a longstanding supporter of the Judicial Intern Opportunity Program (JIOP), one of the American Bar Association’s major diversity and inclusion initiatives.
-JIOP provides law students who are members of racial, ethnic and other groups traditionally underrepresented in the legal profession with the opportunity to clerk with a judge.
+CDQ is a longstanding supporter of the Judicial Intern Opportunity Program (JIOP), one of the American Bar Association’s signature initiatives.
+JIOP provides law students from groups that are traditionally underrepresented in the legal profession with the opportunity to clerk with a sitting judge.
+It is an amazing program which tangibly and almost immediately changes the lives and trajectory of program participants.
+Many law firm leaders and judges around the country are JIOP graduates.
 Through its involvement in the program, CDQ demonstrates its commitment to increasing diverse representation and engagement within the legal community.
 CDQ attorneys have served as co-chairs at the national and regional levels and are active in conducting screening interviews for prospective interns, mentoring current interns, and financially sponsoring the program each year.

-Every year, CDQ hosts a Christmas party for a class of children at Children’s First Leadership Academy (formerly known as the Thomas J. Pappas School), a free charter school targeted to helping socially and economically disadvantaged students succeed.
-CDQ also contributes to and supports many other worthwhile organizations, including the ABA’s Fund for Justice and Education, XICO (the premier cultural institution in Arizona serving Latino and Indigenous artists), Ballet Arizona, the Maricopa County Bar Association’s annual Barrister’s Ball, the FBA’s Holiday Party, Health First Foundation Northern Arizona Golf, Northern Arizona’s Basketball and Football Sports Publications, the CLLSA’s annual Fajita Cookoff, St. Francis Xavier School Glory Days, and Lou Grubb Friends Fore Golf, as well as smaller charitable groups such as RSL AZ Soccer, Arcadia Instrument Booster, Positive Coaching Alliance, University Sports Publications and CVV Stars Youth Sports.
+Every year, CDQ adopts a class and hosts a holiday party for children at Children’s First Leadership Academy (formerly known as the Thomas J. Pappas School), a free charter school targeted to helping socially and economically disadvantaged students succeed.
+CDQ also contributes to and supports many other worthwhile organizations, including the ABA’s Fund for Justice and Education, XICO (the premier cultural institution in Arizona serving Latino and Indigenous artists), Ballet Arizona, the Maricopa County Bar Association’s annual Barrister’s Ball, the FBA’s Holiday Party, Health First Foundation Northern Arizona Golf, Northern Arizona’s Basketball and Football Sports Publications, the Chicano/Latino Law Student Association’s annual Fajita Cookoff, St. Francis Xavier School Glory Days, and Lou Grubb Friends Fore Golf, as well as smaller charitable groups such as RSL AZ Soccer, Arcadia Instrument Booster, Positive Coaching Alliance, University Sports Publications and CVV Stars Youth Sports.

 Daniel P. Quigley is an accomplished speaker who regularly speaks for various organizations, including the Federal Bar Association, and the State Bar of Arizona Professionalism Program.
 Dan has long served as a faculty member for NITA’s Arizona Deposition Skills Program.
 He has served on multiple committees serving the legal community, including the State Bar of Arizona’s Appointments Committee and as chair of the Arizona Supreme Court Committee on Examinations.